janaiscoding/fittrackr/README.md

 - Linux Terminal
 - Git and Github

-### Sources
+### Extras

-- This project was built as the final Full-Stack JavaScript Path in The Odin Project: NodeJS Course: [OdinBook](https://www.theodinproject.com/lessons/nodejs-odin-book)
+- This project was built as the final assignment on Full-Stack JavaScript path in The Odin Project: [OdinBook](https://www.theodinproject.com/lessons/nodejs-odin-book)
+- Check out more of my repos: [BlogAPI](https://github.com/janaiscoding/blog-client), [ClonnerboxD](https://github.com/janaiscoding/letterboxd-clone), [PhotoTaggingApp](https://github.com/janaiscoding/photo-tagging-app)
+- Please feel free to provide any feedback and leave a ⭐ if you liked my project!
+Thank you 🧡